frederickcwong/backup-runner/README.md

 [Docker Hub Image](https://hub.docker.com/repository/docker/frederickwong/backup-runner/general)

+**Note**: Github Actions will disable the scheduler after 60 days of repo inactivities.
+It can be re-enabled manually (Actions tab, select the workflow and click "enable"), or using the REST api (another scheduler to run a script hitting the REST api).

 ## Environment Variables

 - **COMPOSE_FILE** - the name of the docker compose file in the docker compose project directory